 Pastor, author and speaker Tony Campolo spoke on the theme "Bring Forth the Kingdom" as the featured speaker at the Northwest Yearly Meeting of Friends Church annual meeting, held on campus in July.
-He shared that "red letter Christians" - those who focus on Jesus' words in the New Testament as God's most vital revelation - can unite in their core purpose.
+He shared that "red letter Christians" - those who focus on Iesus' words in the New Testament as God's most vital revelation - can unite in their core purpose.
 "We're looking for a new way of doing politics that transcends partisanship and polarization," says Campolo, professor emeritus of sociology at Eastern University.
-Rather than adopting a liberal or conservative political philosophy, it means conversion to a radical lifestyle of obediwhere his daughter was murdered.
-Mack encounters the Trinity and faces his deep anger and pain in the midst of God's grace and love.
-"It's a metaphor for my own life," says Young, who told listeners the story is symbolic of his own spiritual journey through an abusive childhood and depression as an adult.
-The author originally wrote the novel as a gift to his children and never expected to publish the story.
-It has now sold more than 1 million copies.
+Rather than adopting a liberal or conservative political philosophy, it means conversion to a radical lifestyle of obedience to Christ, he said.